Last Updated on March 7, 2026 by George Pavlopoulos

 3 Days in Athens: Day 3

-Don’t confuse it with the Olympic Stadium of Athens, where the modern Olympic Games of 2004 took place; for that, you’ll need the Green Line of the metro (stop: Eirini).
-You have probably seen the Olympic Complex both on TV and Instagram.
-While this is an architectural gem (and an Instagram-able motive, too), the area around it has nothing to offer.
+Don’t confuse it with the Olympic Stadium in Athens, where the 2004 Olympic Games took place; for that, you’ll need the Green Line of the metro (stop: Eirini).
+You have probably seen the Olympic Complex on both TV and Instagram.
+While this is an architectural gem (and an Instagrammable spot, too), the area around it offers nothing.
 Take a stroll around Santiago Calatrava’s Olympic Complex and head over to a nearby neighborhood like Halandri or Maroussi.

 Where to eat and drink on the third day in Athens